d2s/Documentation/_posts/2018-04-10-Changelog.md

 - the userconfig is refactored
 - and some minor bugfixes and tweaks (gui)
 - the RsyncOSX.app is [notarized](https://support.apple.com/en-us/HT202491) by Apple
+- in the All profiles tab info about used and available remote storage (not yet in release candidate)

+Here are some screenshots of what is in this [version](/nextversion).

 ## Version 5.5.5